razvanvancea/js-supertest-soap-framework/README.md

 ## Running the tests
 CLI: npm run test

+### Note:
-### Note: freel free to set the default timeout period directly in the 'package.json' file, in the scripts section (mocha -t 20000).
+Feel free to set the default timeout period directly in the 'package.json' file, in the scripts section (mocha -t 20000).
 Currently, the default value is set to 20 seconds.

+### Note2:
-### Note2: the URL is set in the 'config.js' file.
+The URL is set in the 'config.js' file.

+### Note3:
-### Note3: the XML payload will be stored in the 'data' folder.
+The XML payload will be stored in the 'data' folder.